simplymichael/express-user-manager/README.md

 ### Specifying custom routes
 The last parameter to `userManager.listen()` represents an object that lets you customize the routes.
-The default object has a number of properties, each holding to a request path:
+The default object has a number of properties, each corresponding to a request path:
-- **list**: Specifies the path to get users listing
+- **list** : Specifies the path to get users listing
-- **search**: Specifies the path to search for users
+- **search** : Specifies the path to search for users
-- **getUser**: Specifies the path to get a user by username (a `/:username` is automatically appended to the end of this route)
+- **getUser** : Specifies the path to get a user by username

+(a `/:username` is automatically appended to the end of this route)
-- **signup**: Specifies the path for creating (i.e., registering) a new user
+- **signup** : Specifies the path for creating (i.e., registering) a new user
-- **login**: Specifies the path for logging in a user (an authorization key is returned on successful login)
+- **login** : Specifies the path for logging in a user (an authorization key is returned on successful login)
-- **logout**: Specifies the path to log out a user
+- **logout** : Specifies the path to log out a user
-- **deleteUser**: Specifies the path for deleting user by id (a `/:userId` is automatically appended to the end of this route)
+- **deleteUser** : Specifies the path for deleting user by id

+(a `/:userId` is automatically appended to the end of this route)

 To customize the request paths, pass an object (with the above properties as keys, and the custom paths as values)